api3dao/old-api3-docs/docs/airnode/v0.10/grp-providers/tutorial/quick-deploy-container/README.md

   [generate-airnode-mnemonic](../../../reference/packages/admin-cli.md#generate-airnode-mnemonic)
   to create one or another method you prefer.

-- `HTTP_GATEWAY_API_KEY`: The authentication API key that needs to be sent with every HTTP gateway request.

 ## Deploy

 Make sure Docker is running and then run the Airnode client container from the